 As a photographer, Christopher Gabello’s subjects have ranged from the Queen of England to rappers like Waka Flocka Flame and Big Boi, model Cara Delevingne, actor Kevin Bacon, and photographer Richard Kern.
 He’s shot for The New York Times, AdWeek, and covered New York & Paris Fashion Weeks for Vogue Magazine.
 He's worked with brands such as Zara, Anthropologie, Swarovski, FUJI Bikes, and Lane Bryant.

 Originally from the Pennsylvania, Chris began working as a photojournalist in Philadelphia after graduating from Saint Joseph's University in the mid-2000s.
 His career developed rapidly: In 2008, he was asked to join then-Senator Barack Obama’s Democratic Primary campaign as the official photographer.
 Traveling in the campaign bus and standing next to veteran photographers like Annie Leibovitz. (see photos here)

-Constantly pushing his creative outlet, in 2009 Chris established a boutique production house that consisted of like-minded artists called Standard Production Co.
-SPC now has offices in Philadelphia and New York City where it continues to grow and offers a wide range of services, from film production to post-editing solutions.
+Constantly pushing his creative outlet, in 2009 Chris established a boutique production house that consists of like-minded artists called STANDARD PRODUCTION CO.
+STANDARD now has offices in Philadelphia and New York City where it continues to grow and offers a wide range of services, from film production to post-editing solutions.

 Chris resides in Manhattan with his wife and 2 sons.